13 Gong Styles

 Nipple Gong

-A nipple gong is typically made of cast bronze and is thicker or denser than more common gong styles.
+A nipple gong (called kong nyee in the native Khmer language)is typically made of cast bronze and is thicker or denser than other gong styles.
 It does not have the strong crashing or shimmering sound that these other gongs have.

 This gong is always used with a soft mallet, and it does not matter how hard or soft you hit it, the sound will last the same length of time either way, which is a short period of time compared with more common gong styles.